power-boy1/demo-laravel/readme.md

 ##### docker (laradock v7.8.0):

-1) Run next bash command:
+1) Run bash command:
     ```
         bash ./provosion/docker/docker-up-script.sh
     ```
-    > Now you must be in "workspace" docker container
+    > You will be logged in "workspace" docker container

 2) Change user from root to laradock:
     ```
         su - laradock
         cd /var/www/
     ```
-3) Now you can get access to site in your browser by next link:
+3) Now you can get access to the site.
+Copy and past into your browser this link:
     ```
        http://localhost
     ```

 ### Testing

-> All command must be run on virtual machine (vagrant) or inside container (docker).
+> All commands must be run on the virtual machine (vagrant) or inside container (docker).

-For start tests run next command:
+Run tests:
 ```
     php vendor/bin/codecept run
 ```
-For check codestyle by codesniffer run next command:
+Check code style by codesniffer
 ```
     php vendor/bin/phpcs
 ```
-For check code for copy-paste run next command:
+Check copy-paste
 ```
     php vendor/bin/phpcpd app/
 ```